Launch Your Online Business in Just 7 Days

 Webinars can be used for:

-To host a webinar, you will need a webinar platform.
+To host a webinar, you’ll need a webinar platform.

-You can learn more about the different webinar platforms and find which ones suit you best by clicking here.
+You can learn more about the different webinar platforms and find a hosting plan that suits you best by clicking here.

 Systeme.io, on top of everything else, also has a feature where you can run an evergreen webinar.

-Evergreen webinars are webinars that never go out of fashion!
+Evergreen webinars are webinars that never go out of fashion (or stop making money)!

 They’re usually on-demand and contain content that remains relevant regardless of the date it was published.

-Whether it’s an evergreen or regular webinar, there are a few important notes to keep in mind:
+Whether it’s an evergreen or regular webinar, there are a few important things to keep in mind:

-One of the main advantages of this you get a recurring, reliable source of income.
+One of the main advantages of this is that you get a recurring, reliable source of income.